bsmith89/midas2-wiki/Operations.md

 # Tracking operational events

-Submitting a job creates a record under
+Submitting a job creates a unique record under
 ```
 s3://microbiome-igg/2.0/operations/<utc_date>/<unix_time>__<event_type>__<job_id>.json
 ```
 where event_type is `aws_batch_submit`.
 The record points to the job's various logs and results.
+In the above example, where 100 jobs are submitted, there would be 100 distinct records.